aws-samples/searchable-encryption-dynamodb-howto/BeaconPOC/Demo.md

 *Employee Tag* in the original example is something like `E1234`, and is selected via `starts_with(“E”)`.
-To capture this in a beacon, we chage it to E~1234, so that the beacon will be something like `E~42`
+To capture this in a beacon, we change it to E~1234, so that the beacon will be something like `E~42`

 *Date:building.floor.room* : uses both the prefix and the split, so that